rjferguson21/big-bang/docs/understanding_bigbang/licensing_expectations.md

 ## What components could have licenses?
 1. OS / CSP(Cloud Service Providers) VM Images
-   * RHEL requires a license and comes with Vendor Support
+   * RHEL requires a subscription and comes with vendor support
    * CSPs often offer licensed VM Images at additional per hour cost, these add features like offloading STIG/CIS OS hardening
    * There are free OS options like CentOS / Ubuntu and tools like [openscap](https://www.open-scap.org/), which has ansible and bash scripts to automate STIG/CIS benchmark compliance for OS security to help automate DIY hardening of the OS.
 2. Kubernetes Distributions